Teddy427/learngit/readme.txt

-This is Irressay's Git learing note.
+This is Irressay's git learing note.
+So there is nothing intersting.

+Oh, what are you looking for now?